Sp00kyB00k/personal_blog/README.md

 # Personal Blog

-This blog is built with Flask and managed with Poetry
+This project is building a simple blog with Flask.
+The dependencies are managed with poetry which.

+## Functionality

+The blog allows you to write your own blogposts and manages what the enduser can do with some simple RBAC.

+## Wanted functionality

+Markup / HTML formatting and code block formatting for blog posts

 ## Added extentions